Berigny/AI-Entrainment-Protocol/papers/Adelic-Ontology-of-Reality.md

 \zeta(s) = \prod_{p \text{ prime}} (1 - p^{-s})^{-1}
 $$

 This identity intrinsically links a function defined over the continuum (via its analytic continuation to the complex plane $\mathbb{C}$) with the set of all prime numbers, embodying a fundamental form of coherence across these domains.¹ In the Adelic Ontology, this relationship is not merely mathematical but reflects an ontological principle: stable structures in reality must achieve a form of harmonic consistency across all relevant prime-based organizational strata.
-The non-trivial zeros of $\zeta(s)$ (conjectured to lie on the line $\text{Re}(s)=1/2$) are often associated with deep spectral properties and, within this framework, could correspond to critical points of phase instability or transitions in the Adelic manifold.¹⁶ Adelic physics explores generalizations where physical amplitudes or partition functions exhibit similar product structures over all places (real and p-adic), sometimes leading to remarkable simplifications or identities when the full Adelic product is considered, such as in Adelic string amplitudes.
+The non-trivial zeros of $\zeta(s)$ (conjectured to lie on the line $\text{Re}(s)=1/2$) are often associated with deep spectral properties and, within this framework, could correspond to critical points of phase instability or transitions in the Adelic manifold.
+Adelic physics explores generalizations where physical amplitudes or partition functions exhibit similar product structures over all places (real and p-adic), sometimes leading to remarkable simplifications or identities when the full Adelic product is considered, such as in Adelic string amplitudes.

 ---